offbeatwp/documentation/architecture-concepts__container.md

 # Container

-The container manages the dependencies and performs the dependency injection.
-OffbeatWP uses the powerful implementation from [PHP DI](http://php-di.org/).
-You'll find the documentation of PHP DI [here](http://php-di.org/doc/).
+The container manages the dependencies and is performing the dependency injection.
+OffbeatWP uses the powerful implementation of [PHP DI](http://php-di.org/).
+You can find the documentation of PHP DI [here](http://php-di.org/doc/).

 Example:
 ```